5000K/5000blogs/README.md

 ## Documentation
-Currently, we have full documentation for using [5000blogs as a blog server](./docs/config.md).
+Currently, we have full documentation for using [5000blogs as a blog server](./docs/config.md) (which is powered by 5000blogs).
 We will publish documentation for using 5000blogs as a library once our API is stable, probably once we are nearing version `1.0`.

 # Run a demo